tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 next year.
 Nobody can drop things on my head and not get paid back.
 I thought you were a friend, but now I know better."

-"Wait as long as yo' please.
-Ah reckons Ah can stay as long as yo' can," retorted Unc' Billy, grinding and snapping his teeth.
+"Wait as long as you please.
+I reckon I can stay as long as you can," retorted Uncle Billy, grinding and snapping his teeth.

 "Suit yourself," retorted Jenny.
 "I'm going to pay you up for that bump on my head or know the reason why."